 (3POV-D)The old woman stared at Senna, her eyes fixing on her, never straying until she walked to within a few feet of the table.
 Her two escorts, still masked, let go of her and returned to the performance.
 The old woman's eyes dropped to the floor and Senna looked her over.
 (3POV-C) There was nothing special about her.
 Her face resembled a water-starved desert of lines and cracks, as one would expect.
-But suddenly, Senna heard someone nearby speak to her: Sing the body young.
+But suddenly, Senna heard someone speak to her: Sing the body young.

 (3POV-FC)A voice?
 From the old woman? ...
 No.

-The voice belonged to a man, and it sounded a bit strangled ...
+The voice belonged to a man, though it sounded a bit strangled ...
 Sing the body young.
 Again!
 Was it in her head?
 She looked around.
 Nothing.
 Only Hermine and Théodo acting witless as usual, and not even seeing this old woman.
 Why are they not paying attention?
 Do they not realize how odd this all is?

 O poder é a vida ea morte, Princess Senna.

 She knew that language.
 Galician, yes.
 A rare language of Spain, heavily influenced by Roman empire.
 It translated to "The power is life and death."

 Her fingers pricked for a moment and she realized the source of the voice: Mirza Yesun Temur.
 It must be him!